What is diabetes?

 How can South West Podiatry help?

-The Podiatrist’s at South West Podiatry are specialized in managing the diabetic foot, providing thorough diabetic foot checks using specialized equipment to monitor your foot health.
-At each clinical site there is a force plate that can scan your foot to determine where the at risk areas are for the development of ulcers.
-With this information the highly trained Podiatrist can produce a bespoke orthotic which will offload the high risk areas and prevent ulcers forming.
+The Podiatry team at South West Podiatry are specialised in managing the diabetic foot.
+We provide thorough diabetic foot check using specialized equipment to monitor your foot health.
+At each clinical site there is also a pressure plate that can scan your foot to determine “at risk” areas of your feet to aid prevention of foot ulcerations and infections.
+With this information your highly trained Podiatrist can produce an orthotic device which will offload areas of peak pressure and reduce “at risk” areas of your foot.

-The Podiatrists will also manage any acute symptoms and provide a thorough up to date clinical management plan for the diabetic foot.
+The Podiatrists can also manage any acute symptoms and provide a thorough up to date clinical management plan for the diabetic foot.